Where To Eat In Peckham

 Levan is that rare thing in London: a wine-bar and sharing plates restaurant that actually serves plates of food big enough to share.
 It’s a super casual and relaxed place.
 The kind that makes you feel that you’re more mature, successful, and cool than you likely are.
 Well, that’s what it did for us anyway.
 Hit it for a glass of something from their excellent natural wine list, and stay until you’ve eaten everything on the menu.

 Persepolis isn’t your average London corner shop, though you could be mistaken for thinking so from the outside.
 This luminous yellow Persian deli will brighten your mood even on the most dire London day.
-At the back of the shop is a BYOB cafe space serving delicious vegetarian mezze at amazingly low prices.
+It’s got BYOB cafe space serving delicious vegetarian mezze at amazingly low prices.
 It’s perfect for a drop-in lunch, but you’ll probably want to book for dinner because this place is no secret.

 Sophisticated without being overly slick, Kudu is an excellent South African inspired restaurant for a classy-ish dinner or brunch.
 It’s one of those ‘I want the whole menu’ type places, but whatever you do, don’t miss out on the bread with bacon butter (or alternatively shrimp).
 It’s mind boggling.
 Thought hijacking.
 If it were a person, we’d probably send it an overly eager text on a Friday night.